Asset Protection Planning for Arizona Residents

 [4] There are exceptions to this general rule.
 For example, Arizona law does not shield the trust assets from child support claims.
 Also, the strategy is not likely to work if you transfer all your personal assets to the trust.
 You must remain solvent on your personal net worth statement, even after contributing assets to the irrevocable trust.

-[5] As of 2024 the federal estate tax law exempts up to $13,610,000.
-However, this number is subject to the political winds of change.
+[8] The federal estate tax law exempts up to $15,000,000 for persons who die in 2026.
+However, this number is subject to inflation adjustments and the political winds of change.